 Book the venue (depending on expected number of people).
 You could try a local pub, library, hackerspace or similar

 Invite all your friends, family & neighbors!
 The more the merrier!
-Consider setting up a registration form on Eventbrite (or similar) to better keep track of registered participants & estimate the turn-out (relevant for the pizza budget - see below!)
+Consider setting up a registration form on Eventbrite (or similar) to better keep track of registered participants & estimate the turn-out.

 If you use social media: